CJ-UMN/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Perform analysis on Kickstarter data to uncover trends
+Performed analysis on Kickstarter data to uncover trends